Plan a vacation in Norway?

 Welcome to Norway – the land of the midnight sun, fjords and mountains – and electric cars.

-There are at the moment (as of 11.
-August 2020) more than 312.000 electric cars in Norway, and the number is increasing every month.
+There are at the moment (as of 10.
+June 2025) more than 950.000 electric cars in Norway, and the number is increasing every month.
 You can find the updated number of EVs here: https://elbilstatistikk.no.
 That makes a higher and higher demand for enough infrastructure for all-electric cars.

-The main purpose of this article is to give you as a tourist in Norway some helpful pointers to a trouble-free vacation with an electric car, hopefully without range anxiety.
+The main purpose of this article is to give you, as a tourist in Norway, some helpful pointers to a trouble-free vacation with an electric car, hopefully without range anxiety.

 You can read an inspirational Norwegian summer travel story from an English Tesla owner here: TOGUK-Norwegian-Fjord-Road-Trip-2019.